 - ¼ US cup of peanut flour = 0.53 oz. of peanut flour.

-Here is the list of most popular weights of peanut flour used in recipes measured by US cup:
+Here is the list of the most popular weights of peanut flour used in recipes measured by US cup:

 - 250 grams of peanut flour = 4 1/5 US cups of peanut flour.